 Our goal isn’t to pick on the flaws of someone else’s analysis.
 We have every reason to believe that their statistics are factually correct.
 Our issue rests with how the data was interpreted: without context and implying causality.
 Unfortunately, with the way news is communicated and perpetuated today, the thoughts of a few misinformed can perpetuate throughout the world like a giant game of telephone at the speed of social media.

 Channeling our inner Reinhold Niebuh, we hope that if you take away three things from this post, it would be that 1) There are often external economic factors you cannot change, 2) There are investments that will actually make a difference, and 3) Real statistics can grant you the wisdom to know the difference.

 Womply has a database of over 2 million merchants spanning 450 business verticals.
 Our partnerships with many of America’s largest credit card processors gives us a unique view into the spending patterns and behaviors of American consumers.
 Our proprietary data not only supports analyses like those seen in our blog posts and Statboard, but it also drives the analytics products that help SMB owners grow, protect, and simplify their businesses.
 For more information about us, check out our products or contact us at firstname.lastname@example.org.

 Did you enjoy “Pokémon Go – Avoiding the Pitfalls of Media-Driven Statistics”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.